ghc-proposals/ghc-proposals/proposals/0000-simplify-static.rst

 This code is fine: the body of these `static` calls is just ``Dict`` and has no free variables.
 (As now, the rules require that the typing constraint arising from the use of ``Dict`` are top-level-soluble.)
 In short, no back-compat issues arise here.
+(Thanks to @sheaf for summarising.)

 Alternatives
 ------------